miku86/notes/01_YDKJS_UG.md

 Briefly, there is a `String` (capital `S`) object wrapper form, typically called a "native," that pairs with the primitive `string` type;
 it's this object wrapper that defines the `toUpperCase()` method on its prototype.

-When you use a primitive value like `"hello world"` as an `object` by referencing a property or method (e.g., `a.toUpperCase()` in the previous snippet), JS automatically "boxes" the value to its object wrapper counterpart (hidden under the covers).
+When you use a primitive value like `"hello world"` as an `object` by referencing a property or method (e.g., `a.toUpperCase()`), JS automatically "boxes" the value to its object wrapper counterpart (hidden under the covers).

-For the most part, you don't need to worry about or directly use these object wrapper forms of the values -- prefer the primitive value forms in practically all cases and JavaScript will take care of the rest for you.

 ### Comparing Values
 There are two main types of value comparison that you will need to make in your JS programs: *equality* and *inequality*.
 The result of any comparison is a strictly `boolean` value (`true` or `false`), regardless of what value types are compared.